 Make sure to jump to my article about the ins and outs of staying in mountain huts in the Italian Dolomites, where I go more into detail about the cost of a stay in a rifugio.

-What To Pack For Alta Via 2
+What to pack for Alta Via 2

-The amazing thing about the huts in Italy is that they allow you to carry as little as possible when on multiday backpacking trips, without sacrificing your wellbeing.
+The amazing thing about the huts in Italy is that they allow you to carry as little as possible when on multiday backpacking trips, without sacrificing your well-being.

 The only thing that’s required at the huts is the sleeping bag liner so you don’t come in direct contact with the sheets and blankets provided at the huts.

-Alta Via 2 - An Interactive Map
+Alta Via 2 – an interactive map

 I created the map below to give you an overview of Alta Via 2.
 I marked all mountain huts as well as day routes and extensions.
 Click on the button in the top left corner of the map to see the different layers and names of the places.